ptliu/tandoph/README.md

 Introduction
 ============

-Compilers, in essence, are functions that take a string $s$ in a given input language, and return a string $p$ in the target language, such that the semantics of $s$ and $p$ are identical in their respective languages.
+Compilers, in essence, are functions that take a string s in a given input language, and return a string p in the target language, such that the semantics of s and p are identical in their respective languages.
 The field of compiler development is almost as old as the idea of high-level languages, but for the most part, each compiler targets a specific input language and a specific output language,